cosinekitty/astronomy/source/python/README.md

 **Reports the constellation that a given celestial point lies within.**

-The [`Constellation`](#Constellation) function returns this struct to report which constellation corresponds with a given point in the sky.
+The [`Constellation`](#Constellation) function returns a `ConstellationInfo` object to report which constellation corresponds with a given point in the sky.
 Constellations are defined with respect to the B1875 equatorial system per IAU standard.
-Although `Constellation` requires J2000 equatorial coordinates, the struct contains converted B1875 coordinates for reference.
+Although the `Constellation` function requires J2000 equatorial coordinates as input, the returned object contains converted B1875 coordinates for reference.

 | Type | Attribute | Description |
 | --- | --- | --- |